Feature Film Biopic on the life and times of Mary Anning,

 We found the most beautiful iron pyrites ammonite that day - the first of a myriad of finds.

 Katharine is now playing Mary in this production.
-She recently gained a 1st Degree in Oceanography and Earth Science at the University of Brighton.
+She recently gained a 1st Degree in Earth and Ocean Science at the University of Brighton.

 The film was shot on real Super 16mm Kodak film stock using Arriflex and Panavision Cameras, on location in Dorset and on set in Cornwall.